 Since you have been drinking a lot of water leading up to this point, your body will be tricked into thinking that more water is going to be coming into your body.
 This process will cause you to use the bathroom (urinate) quite a bit, even though you aren’t drinking liquids the day before your fight – helping you lose even more water weight.

-DAY 6: Eat Only Fat and a little bit of Carbs the Day Before Weigh In’s
+DAY 6: Eat Only Fat and a few Carbs the Day Before Weigh In’s

-The day before the weigh-in your calories should ONLY be coming from fats (high fat peanut butter) and a small amount of carbs.
+The day before the weigh-in your calories should ONLY be coming from fats (high-fat peanut butter) and a few carbs.

-The reason why you should be eating fats is because fat is full of dense calories and has little weight.
-This will ensure that you are filled up with enough energy before the fight, while reducing the amount of waste matter in your bowels.
-Naturally, this ensure you STAY as light as possible while still having energy.
+The reason why you should be eating fats is that fat is full of dense calories and has little weight.
+This will ensure that you are filled up with enough energy before the fight while reducing the amount of waste matter in your bowels.
+Naturally, this ensures you STAY as light as possible while still having energy.
 You should eat a little bit of carbs the day before your fight to ensure your glycogen stores are not fully depleted, helping you sleep at night.
-If you have ZERO carb intake the day before your fight you won’t have enough time to refill your glycogen levels and will feel gassed in the fight.
+If you have ZERO carb intake the day before your flight, you won’t have enough time to refill your glycogen levels and will feel gassed in the fight.